New York Lawyers Pursue U Visas for Undocumented Victims of Crime

 If favorably adjudicated, the U visa grants permission to remain and work in the country for up to four years and allows beneficiaries to eventually apply for a green card, which conveys permanent resident status.
 Our immigration law attorneys are strong advocates who work to give undocumented immigrants who are crime victims the best chance to live without fear in this country.
 Even if you’re not sure that you or someone you know might qualify for a U visa, we can review the facts and outline what options are available.

-Contact a knowledgeable New York immigration attorney regarding a U visa issue
+Contact a knowledgeable NYC attorney regarding a U visa issue

 Pollack, Pollack, Isaac & DeCicco, LLP advises clients on a full range of immigration-related matters, including applications for U visas and other types of authorizations that help individuals live and remain within the United States.
 Please call 212-203-4795 or contact us online today to schedule an appointment.
 We have offices in Manhattan, Brooklyn and Peekskill.